What is Google Cloud Vision API? Check out the video by Google here:

 Now we want to get a JSON key to put on our Raspberry Pi.
 This JSON key will handle all the authentication to use our Google Cloud Account.
 Instead of a password, we can use the file to authenticate our account on the Raspberry Pi.

 Caution: You should be careful where you store this key.
 Be sure to change the password on your Raspberry Pi before putting the JSON key on it, leaving your JSON key unprotected could expose you to something malicious!
-In the command line type:
+To change your Raspberry Pi passowrd, open a terminal and type:

 And follow the prompts to change the password on the Raspberry Pi.